dherenj84/git-api-scripts/README.md

 # git-api-scripts

-Utility Functions to Interact with Git Rest and GraphQL API
+Utility Functions to Interact with Git Rest and GraphQL API.
+A very common need because of which I had to create this project was to list and delete stale branches.

 ### Available Scripts